On Euler number of symplectic hyperbolic manifold

 where $\rho_{g}(x,x_{0})$ stands for the Riemannian distance between $x$ and a base point $x_{0}$ with respect to $g$.

-Let $(X, g)$ be a Riemannian manifold and $\pi:(\tilde{X},\tilde{g})\rightarrow(X,g)$ be the universal covering with $\tilde{g}=\pi^{\ast}g$.
-A form $\a$ on $X$ is called $\tilde{d}$(bounded) (resp. $\tilde{d}$(sublinear)) if $\pi^{\ast}\a$ is a $d$(bounded) (resp. $d$(sublinear)) form on $(X,g)$.
+Let $(X, g)$ be a closed Riemannian manifold and $\pi:(\tilde{X},\tilde{g})\rightarrow(X,g)$ be the universal covering with $\tilde{g}=\pi^{\ast}g$.
+A form $\a$ on $X$ is called $\tilde{d}$(bounded) (resp. $\tilde{d}$(sublinear)) if $\pi^{\ast}\a$ is a $d$(bounded) (resp. $d$(sublinear)) form on $(\tilde{X},\tilde{g})$.
 In geometry, various notions of hyperbolicity have been introduced, and the typical examples are manifolds with negative curvature in suitable sense \cite{CY}.
 The starting point for the present investigation is Gromov's notion of K\"{a}hler hyperbolicity \cite{Gro}.
-Extending Gromov’s terminology, Cao-Xavier \cite{CX} and Jost-Zuo \cite{JZ} proposed the K\"{a}hler parabolicity.

-Gromov \cite{Gro} points out that if the Riemannian manifold $(X,g)$ is a complete simply-connected manifold and it has strictly negative sectional curvatures, then every smooth bounded closed form of degree $k\geq2$ is $d$(bounded).
+Gromov \cite{Gro} pointed out that if the Riemannian manifold $(X,g)$ is a complete simply-connected manifold and it has strictly negative sectional curvatures, then every smooth bounded closed form of degree $k\geq2$ is $d$(bounded).
 Then he proved the Hopf conjecture in the K\"{a}hler case.
-Gromov \cite{Gro} also gave a lower bound on the spectra of the Laplace operator $\De_{d}:=dd^{\ast}+d^{\ast}d$ on $L^{2}$-forms $\Om^{p,q}(X)$ for $p+q\neq n$ to sharpen the Lefschetz vanishing theorem.
-In order to attack Hopf Conjecture in the K\"{a}hlerian case when $K\leq0$ by extending Gromov’s idea, Cao-Xavier \cite{CX} and Jost-Zuo \cite{JZ} independently introduced the concept of K\"{a}hler parabolicity, which includes nonpositively curved closed K\"{a}hler manifolds, and showed that their Euler characteristics have the desired property.
+Gromov \cite{Gro} also gave a lower bound on the spectra of the Laplace operator $\De_{d}:=dd^{\ast}+d^{\ast}d$ on $L^{2}$-forms in $\Om^{p,q}(X)$ for $p+q\neq n$ to sharpen the Lefschetz vanishing theorem.
+In order to attack Hopf conjecture in the K\"{a}hler manifold with $sec\leq0$, by extending Gromov’s idea, Cao-Xavier \cite{CX} and Jost-Zuo \cite{JZ} independently introduced the concept of K\"{a}hler parabolicity, which includes nonpositively curved closed K\"{a}hler manifolds, and showed that their Euler numbers have the desired property.
 In \cite{Hua2}, the author proved the Hopf conjecture in some locally conformally K\"{a}hler manifolds case.